 Ms. Infante has served as a director of the Company since May 2014, and she currently serves as the Chair of the Compensation Committee and a member of the Audit Committee.
 Ms. Infante is currently the Chief Executive Officer of BusinessExcelleration LLC, a business consultancy specializing in corporate transformation and renewal.
 Since October 2017, she has served as director of Ribbon Communications, a cloud communications company formed from the merger of Sonus Networks Inc. and GENBAND Holdings Company, and more recently the acquisition of ECI Telecom Group Ltd, and is currently Chair of the Compensation Committee and member of its Audit and Technology Committees.
-Since January 2018, she has served as a director of PriceSmart Inc., the largest operator of membership warehouse clubs in Latin America and the Caribbean, and currently serves as Chair of its Digital Transformation Committee from 2018 to 2019 and served as Chair of such committee from 2019 until July 2022.
+Since January 2018, she has served as a director of PriceSmart Inc., the largest operator of membership warehouse clubs in Latin America and the Caribbean, and currently serves as Chair of its Digital Transformation Committee and as a member of its Audit Committee.
+Ms. Infante previously served as a member of PriceSmart's Compensation Committee from 2018 to 2019 and served as Chair of such committee from 2019 until July 2022.